To Mentor or To Mentee?

 When you've tried to get buy-in on an idea, what tactics worked for you?

-Now, if you do want a bit more structure (and to expand your network), our Emerging Leaders Accelerator includes a peer-to-peer mentoring component which can help you get started.
+Now, if you do want a bit more structure (and to expand your network), our Boss-to-Boss peer support networks offer a great opportunity to practice mentorship skills with your peers.